mcclurec/homebridge-volumio-speakers/README.md

 - Showing the current status of each output (Playing, paused, or stopped).
 - Pausing/playing each output (unless that output is stopped).
+- Volume setting via Homekit scene (See below for more)

 However the `SmartSpeaker` service does show some promise.
 Although it is all based on Airplay 2, there is a chance (if somewhat slim) that we'll also be able to control volume and other transport controls later on.

+### How to set volume

+Currently, most of the functionality you'd expect from a speaker accessory is handled through the Airplay 2 protocol, which as of th etime of writting, doesn't have an available, open source implementation.
+That means that when you long press on the Speaker tile in the Home app, you'll see a message stating...

+> Controls unavailable for this device

+...and controls like pause/play, next/prev track, and the volume slider are greyed out.
+However, if you create a scene in homekit and include the accessory, you'll have a "Media" and "Audio" option down below the accessories list.
+In there, you can select a volume to send to the device as long as you're using one of the "Play Audio", "Resume Audio", or "Adjust Volume Only" selections.

 ## Installation